denissb/denissb.github.io/_posts/2016-04-09-angular2-todo-with-ngrx.markdown

 A working example can be found on github for both [redux](https://github.com/spawnius/angular2-todo/tree/redux) and [basic](https://github.com/spawnius/angular2-todo) implementations.

-A possible improvement would be to implement a branch that is more complieant with [RFP](https://en.wikipedia.org/wiki/Functional_reactive_programming)
+A possible improvement would be to implement a branch that is more compliant with [RFP](https://en.wikipedia.org/wiki/Functional_reactive_programming).

 Thanks for visiting!